spine-examples/todo-list/deployment/compute-cloud-sql/README.md

     gcloud container builds submit --tag gcr.io/${GCLOUD_PROJECT_NAME}/todolist-gce:1.0 .
     ```

-### Create and configure a Compute Engine instance
+### Create a Compute Engine instance and connect a client

 1. Create a Compute Engine instance and ssh in: